 This module is designed to examine the various approaches that have been developed to understand conflict in its different forms with a particular focus on contemporary research on the causes, effects and dynamics of intrastate conflicts and civil wars.
 The module also provides an opportunity to examine emerging approaches to conflict and to look at the extent to which theory is evolving to keep up with rapid changes in different conflict environments.

-• Féron 1: Introductive remarks and the concept of “new wars”
+• Féron 1: Introductive remarks and the role of ethnicity and religion in conflict

 The module is designed to provide a comprehensive and critical overview of the international community’s efforts over the past two decades to bring “lasting peace and stability” to societies affected by war and protracted conflict.

-• Berdal 2: The political economy of war and peace
+• Berdal 2: The political economy of reconstruction: violence and order in ‘post-conflict societies'

 • Berdal 3: Post-war violence and peacebuilding